Join Our Faculty Evaluator Team!

 Brien Walton, Instructor, University of California - Berkeley

-"Being a ACE faculty evaluator for military programs is a rewarding endeavor especially when I see how it helps the service members further their education I also get to work with faculty members from around the country."
+"Being an ACE faculty evaluator for military programs is a rewarding endeavor, especially when I see how it helps the service members further their education.
+I also get to work with faculty members from around the country."

 George Boulware, Distinguished Professor of Business Administration, Lipscomb University